jasonkylefrank/Front-end-Curriculum/Redux/Learn/Tips/README.md

 ### So how do we solve this?

 The answer is easy:  you can `connect()` your lower-level components to the Redux store, just like you can higher-level components.
 In fact, Dan Abramov, the creator of Redux [says elsewhere](https://github.com/rackt/react-redux/issues/75#issuecomment-135436563) that this is perfectly acceptable.
-Dan goes by the name 'gaearon' on GitHub, where he replied to some questions about this:
+Dan goes by the name "gaearon" on GitHub, where he replied to some questions about this:

 ![](_assets/Redux-multiple-connect.png)